ff7-mods/ff7-flat-wiki/docs/FF8/Field/Script/Opcodes/0CD SESTOP.md

 #### Description

 Stop the sound effect currently playing on the given channel.
-Channel is defined in the call to [EFFECTPLAY2][] and must be a power of 2.
+Channel is defined in the call to [EFFECTPLAY2](021 EFFECTPLAY2.md) and must be a power of 2.

-  [EFFECTPLAY2]: 021%20EFFECTPLAY2.md "wikilink"